A New Perspective

-Active contribution is not simply performance relative to a particular benchmark, it is instead only that portion of incremental return which could not have been obtained passively.
+Active contribution is not simply performance relative to a particular benchmark, it is instead only that portion of incremental return that could not have been obtained passively.
 The true passive alternative to an active portfolio is rarely a single index, but rather a combination of index funds with different market, sector, and style exposures.